 Several end-use sectors, including feed, food and beverage, cosmetics and medicines, employ lecithin powder as an ingredient.
 The ingredient is typically found in baked goods and sweets.
 To keep baked goods from adhering to pans, this powder is mixed into cooking sprays.
 Non-lipid and lipid-binding properties make it an excellent choice for bringing water and oil-based substances together.
 Butter and candy manufacturers also prefer powder over liquid for the same reason.

-By Region or Geography, the Global Lecithin Market is segmented into North America, Europe, Asia Pacific, Latin America, and the Middle East & Africa.
+By Region or Geography, the global market is segmented into North America, Europe, Asia Pacific, Latin America, and the Middle East & Africa.
 More than 35% of the lecithin market's revenue came from Europe in 2021.
 This is due to the fact that the area has a large number of lecithin manufacturers.
 In North America, the presence of major end customers and ready access to raw materials fuel demand.
 Large-scale soy and canola farms in the United States and Canada are fueling this region's economic expansion.